codingforpleasure/customized-workspace/Ubuntu/useful-resources/react.md

  ------------|-----
 1 | functions' name must be in PascalCase
 2 | Each component in a seperate file
+3 | The name of the file should match the of the component 4 | Make a CSS file for each React Component

 ## Webpack
 * Enables module importing/exporting